ducky/react-onboarding/README.md

 ## Final Milestone - Filtering/Sorting Results

 This task will help you to make your results more user friendly by adding a way to filter down and sort the games.
-This can all be done with the array of data after the information has come back from the API.
+This can all be done locally with the array of data after the information has come back from the API, but this API also supports some advanced filtering, so you can be as creative as you want.

 ### Expected Result

-1. When viewing the list of Video Games, add a text input that can be used to filter results down (Hint: use `.filter` and `.includes`).
+1. When viewing the list of Video Games, add a text input that can be used to filter results down (Hint: use `.filter` and `.includes` if doing locally).
 1. Add a select box with some options for sorting.
 Can be whatever you want, but try to at least do `Alphabetical - Ascending/Descending`.

 ## Fin